dongluochen/container-notes/Swarm-in-Swarm.md

 Use Docker-in-Docker(dind) and multi-host overlay network to create Swarm clusters with hundreds of dind nodes.

 Swarm is designed to manage clusters with hundreds of nodes.
 It's expensive to run such tests with hundreds of nodes from cloud provider.
 This project is to create hundreds of dind nodes from a few EC2 instances.
-It first creates a Swarm cluster (Ring1) with a few EC2 instances; adds a CIDR /16 overlay network (ring2net); then creates a swarm cluster (Ring2) on ring2net; next adds docker instances to Ring2 through Ring1.
-Ring2 can reach hundreds of nodes with overlay network capability.
+It first creates a Swarm cluster (swarm1) with a few EC2 instances; adds a CIDR /16 overlay network (ring2net); then creates a swarm cluster (swarm2) on ring2net; next adds docker instances to swarm2 through swarm1.
+Swarm2 can reach hundreds of nodes with overlay network capability.
 We want to create scripts to facilitate this procedure.

 ![Swarm in Swarm architecture](https://github.com/dongluochen/container-notes/blob/master/swarm-in-swarm.png)

 This project is inspired by Docker Swarm integration test where dind is used to create swarm cluster for test.
+It's useful to stress swarm manager or K/V store, and examine system failure.

 #Start swarm1

 Get nodes from cloud provider.
 Here we use AWS EC2 as example.
-Create a VPC and opne network ports for external access and overlay network.
-The hostname of the nodes are `dong-wily-k` where we use Ubuntu Wily images.
+Images and volumes in Dind are not shared with host.
+Each Dind instance would may take some disk space from host.
+Nodes need larger storage space like 40GB for this experiment.
+Create a VPC and open network ports for external access and overlay network.
+In this example the hostnames of the EC2 instances are `dong-wily-k` where we use Ubuntu Wily images.

 Select a node to start a discovery.
 Here we use consul as example.
 ```bash